-Winter in Wisconsin can be cold.
+Winter in Wisconsin can be cold--very cold.
 With this in mind, one might be surprised to find that there are a number of birds that make their home here throughout the winter months.
 The following are some of the most common of our feathered friends that you are likely to see during the cold months in Milwaukee.

 01 of 07